 I had a strange experience at UK Games Expo, in Birmingham, earlier this year.
 While running a demo game, the voices at the next table frequently erupted in uproarious laughter and bubbling exuberance mildly disrupting our ability to hold cross-table conversation.
-At the end of my session, I checked with the neighbouring to see what had caused all the fuss – and discovered they’d been playing Tunnels and Trolls.
+At the end of my session, I checked with the neighbouring GM to see what game had been generating all the fuss – and discovered they’d been playing Tunnels and Trolls.

 Tunnels and Trolls never really had much of a setting to it; but in the wake of this convention experience I found myself looking at recent news on the game’s web site, and came across the recently published Porphyry – World of the Burn.

 While Porphyry – World of the Burn does not have a cover that excites, we should all know that you never judge a book on this alone.
 The interior art of this setting and sourcebook, rendered in crisp black and white by Jez Gordon, is positively stunning.